 1. These pictures were taken while wine tasting, and I wanted to stick with the traditional mix of green and purple to accompany them.
 Nothing too fancy (expect for the gorgeous font – Some Weatz Swatches).
 I love rounded corners, so I incorporated that easy technique to this page.

 2. This next page is so completely different than any wine tasting page I’ve ever envisioned.
-The Lompoc Wine Ghetto consists of 17 wine tasting rooms in warehouses, so the metal background seemed very appropriate.
+The Lompoc Wine Ghetto consists of 17 wine tasting rooms in warehouses, so the metal background and warehouse flooring seemed very appropriate.
+For your warehouse flooring needs, your local warehouse flooring installers can be of great help.

 3. And finally, a few pictures from downtown Solvang!
 I used the Danish-style building background for this and found red push pins at this site.
 I’ve used brads, eyelets, and other embellishments on pages I’ve created in the past, but real push pins would obviously pose a problem.
 I love the cork board look.